jniemann66/code-task/docs/README-flight-search.md

 The main issues encountered in developing this front-end app have centered around the availability of the html5 elements **datalist** and **input type="date"** on various browsers.
 Although part of the html5 standard, these features are still missing on several browsers.
 In order to address this sorry state of affairs, the jQueryUI components "autocomplete" and "datepicker" were employed.
 A large amount of time was devoted to cross-browser-testing.

-For details on the results of testing across various browsers, please refer to the pdf document [Browser-Notes-Observations.pdf](./Browser-Notes-Observations.pdf "Browser-Notes-Observations.pdf") included in this package.

 ##configuring the back-end server address

-There is a variable at the top of the flight-search.js file which has the address of the back-end server:
+There is a variable at the top of the **flight-search.js** file which has the address of the back-end server:

-	var serverAddress = 'http://localhost:9000'; // local dev server
+	var serverAddress = 'http://localhost:3000'; // for AJAX requests

 Please ensure that this points to the node server back-end.

-##Serving flight-search
-for development purposes, flight search can be launched directly from the local computer's filesystem by opening **index.html** in the browser.
-However, this is not recommended.
-Testing should be done from an actual http server.

-Of course, any web server can be used.

-For example, to serve the page on port 3000 using the node server '[http-server](https://www.npmjs.com/package/http-server)':

-**npm install http-server -g**

-**cd flight-search && http-server -p 3000**

 ##Additional considerations and to-do's